 E-Save is a Chrome extension I designed in a team of four.
 In this project, I participated in all process of research and focused on prototype building.

-Develop a solution that gives website users the option to change energy consumption/resolution of the website based on their needs.
+BackgroundOur client is the NYU Solar Powered Media team.
+Our goal is to develop a solution that gives website users the option to change energy consumption/resolution of the website based on their needs.

 We interviewed 13 internet users (male/female mix, 18-40 years old).

 - Do you/have you ever used any software, plugins or settings to reduce the energy consumption of your websites?
 Such as ad-blocker?